 The International Food and Agribusiness Management Association is committed to provide a showcase for teaching cases in 2018.

 We invite the submission of teaching case study proposals for participation in the 28th Annual World Symposium to be held in Buenos Aires, Argentina on June 23-27, 2018.

 The Case Conference portion of the Symposium is directed at a broad audience of professionals who are interested in developing effective agribusiness cases and using them as learning tools, as well as for those interested in specific case topics being discussed.

-Case studies may be on any topic of managerial relevance.
-Suggested topics areas include:
+Teaching Cases may deal with any topic of managerial relevance.
+Suggestions include:

 A Teaching Case: